 With younger children, this interview/observation is often done using informal activities, much like those they would encounter on a typical day at kindergarten.

 Some international schools in Hong Kong, for example, set up a carousel of activities in the classrooms.
 Each station is manned by an experienced teacher who interacts with the children as they play.
 Because the children are relaxed, it’s a great way for staff to assess the level they are at when it comes to things such as fine motor skills, numeracy and language ability.
-This is perhaps a more common method when Covid restrictions aren’t an issue.

 As with any age, what the schools are really looking to establish is whether they and the child will be a good fit for one another.
 As a parent, you may have your heart set on a particular school but bear in mind that every child is different – what’s right for one may not be right for another, and if your preferred school doesn’t suit your child’s personality or way of learning, it may be better for you to consider other options anyway.